Skip to main content

 • Print the exam confirmation email

-• Forward the email to an app
+• Forward the email to the app

 • Print at a convenience store

-• Do a final review at a cafe
+• Do a final review at a café

 • Feeling like Doutor near Sapporo Station?

-• Be mindful of saving time for review
+• Be mindful of saving time for review.

 Learning Strategy: